-What is Human-Centred Design and Why is it Important?
+What is Human-Centered Design and Why is it Important?

 In her article What's the Difference Between Human-Centred Design and User Experience Design?, product design lead and design educator Francesca Sciandra describes it as follows:

-Human-centred design is a framework that considers human perspectives throughout the design process.
+"Human-centered design is a framework that considers human perspectives throughout the design process."

 Understand evolving customer needs

 Business models and consumer markets are undergoing dramatic transformation fuelled by new technology and approaches to service design.

 The race is on to develop customer-first services able to compete with new players coming from outside the industry being disrupted.